 Hedgehog Food Buying Guide

 Having native British wildlife in the garden is a delight.
 Many of us have visiting hedgehogs, whether we know it or not, and these are one of the easiest wildlife species to attract.
 Hedgehogs are also the gardener’s friend as they eat slugs and snails.

 You can encourage hedgehogs into your garden by feeding them.
-But be careful to supply them with a quality food that is suitable to the species, otherwise, you could cause them irreparable harm.
+So when you’re wondering what to feed hedgehogs you must be careful to supply them with a quality food that is suitable to the species, otherwise, you could cause them irreparable harm.
 Mealworms, in particular, are a problem as hedgehogs love them, but they are really bad for their bone health.

 Unfortunately, the UK hedgehog population is declining due to threats to their natural habitat.
-You can do your bit to help them by feeding them good quality food and making your garden hedgehog friendly.
+You can do your bit to help them by feeding them the best hedgehog food and making your garden hedgehog friendly.
 You may well be rewarded by lots of these little visitors and maybe a family of little hoglets, too.
 It is particularly important to make sure hedgehogs get all the nutrition they need before hibernation, as, if they are not heavy enough, they may not survive the winter.

 In addition to feeding, you should also provide a shallow bowl of water.
 Never offer milk to hedgehogs as this can give them diarrhoea and make them very sick indeed.

 When you’re wondering what to feed hedgehogs you’ll also need to remember that hedgehogs are different and some can take a while to get used to a new food, much like cats.
 If you have been feeding your hedgehogs a less healthy option, such as mealworms, then they may throw a tantrum when you change to a hedgehog food.
 Be patient though, they will eat when they get hungry and the proper hedgehog food will be much better for them in the long run.